JFIT: a framework to obtain combined experimental results through joint fits

 We expect larger differences between the two combination methods to arise when systematic uncertainties are evaluated.
 Parameters of the peaking background are considered to be badly known and, as such, to be sources of systematic uncertainties.
 To evaluate the effect from the width of the distribution, the corresponding PDF parameter is fixed to values $2\gevcc$ above and below its nominal value, namely 3.0\gevcc and 7.0\gevcc.
-The variations of the resulting resonance mass and branching fraction are considered as systematic uncertainties.
+The variations of the resulting resonance mass and rate are considered as systematic uncertainties.
 The same procedure is applied in individual and joint fits.
-Figure~\ref{fig:massAndBFsyst} shows a comparison between the systematic uncertainties obtained in na\"ive averages, where the individual systematic effects are considered to be 100\% correlated, and in \jfit{}s.
+Figure~\ref{fig:massAndBFsyst} shows a comparison between the systematic uncertainties obtained in na\"ive averages, where the individual systematic effects are considered to be 100\% correlated, and in joint fits.
 Differences are due to the fact that correlations are correctly taken into account in joint fitting.
-The comparison shows clearly that the effect on systematic uncertainties can be large (in some cases more than twice the statistical uncertainty or 10\% of the systematic uncertainty), and they may be either underestimated or overestimated by averaging the results.
+The comparison shows clearly that the effect on systematic uncertainties can be large (in some cases around 50\% of the statistical uncertainty or 10\% of the systematic uncertainty), and they may be either underestimated or overestimated by na\"ively averaging the results.